 select a concentration in nonprofit organizations, local government,

-Students can choose to complete the MPA degree either on campus or
+gender based violence, or environmental policy management and law, and emergency management and homeland security.
+Students can choose to complete the MPA degree either on campus or online.

 The Executive option within the M.P.A. is an intensive program for